 My encouragement to you: Whatever setting you find yourself in, get involved!
 There are situations where the starters sit on the bench to let others take the lead, which is actually a sign of a good and healthy team!
 But be an active contributor.
 Be available.
 Be willing.
 Be ready to go.
 And remember, it’s not you—it’s the Holy Spirit inside of you.
 Your adequacy is not in yourself.
 God makes you adequate (2 Corinthians 3:5-6).
 The rest of the team needs your gifts that the Spirit gave only to you.

 This isn’t a legalistic mandate like “you must have perfect attendance at all church gatherings.”
 This isn’t about doing something that you’re “supposed to do.”
-This is an encourage to live out the truth of who you are.
+This is an encouragement to live out the truth of who you are.
 Believe that you are special part of the body, a part that God himself arranged exactly as He saw fit (1 Corinthians 12:18) and start functioning!
 And as I hinted at earlier, the church is supposed to function every day, not just on Sunday gatherings.
 Are you playing your role throughout the week?

 “…For out of the abundance of the heart the mouth speaks.”
 Luke 6:45